sauradip/MUPPET/README.md

 Same .py file as meta-train but the few-shot mode is changed.
 This step shows a lot of variation as random classes are picked up as query and intra-class variation causes mAP to vary.
 SO a high number of few-shot episodes is/should be kept.
 This command saves the video output and post-processes.

 ### Model Evaluation
-To evaluate our STALE-FS model run the following command.
+To evaluate our MUPPET model run the following command.
 ```shell script
 python eval.py
 ```